How Does Life Insurance Work in Canada?

 What is life insurance?

-The nitty-gritty: Life insurance is a legal agreement between you and the life insurance company of your choice.
-In exchange for regular payments called premiums, your insurer agrees to make a one-time, tax-free payment known as a death benefit to the people of your choosing if you die.
+What is it?
+Life insurance is a legal agreement between you and the life insurance company of your choice.
+In exchange for regular payments called premiums, your insurer agrees to make a one-time, tax-free payment known as a death benefit to the people of your choosing if you die while the policy is active.

-Often, the person who buys life insurance (the policyholder) and the person whose death will trigger a death benefit (the insured) are one and the same.
-For example, Brian can either buy a life insurance policy for himself—making him the policyholder and the insured—or his father (with his permission, of course).
+Who is it for?
+The person who buys life insurance (the policyholder) and the person whose death will trigger the death benefit (the insured) are one and the same—unless you buy a policy for someone else, with their permission.

 How does life insurance work?